The easier, smarter way to pay tolls Australia-wide. Select a location for payment options and info tailored to your travel needs.

 If you have an account

-Avoid toll invoices by making sure your Linkt account isn't suspended, and that your tag is functioning and correctly installed.
-You can check your account status by logging in online or listening to your tag's beeps as you pass through a toll point.
+Avoid toll invoices by making sure your Linkt account is active.
+You can do this by logging in to your account.
+It's also important to pay attention to the beeping sounds made by your tag as you pass through toll points.
 Learn more about tag beeps.

 You may have received a toll invoice or notice if: